izenynn/rust-playground/README.md

 # rust
-Some simple rust projects to learn the languages.
+Some simple rust projects to help me learn the language.